Does our code-health score actually predict bugs? A leakage-free benchmark

 One out-of-distribution check

 Everything above is my corpus and my labels.
 To place the score against the field, I ran it on a dataset it has never seen and I didn't build: the PROMISE/Jureczko jEdit benchmark, the canonical CK-metrics-plus-post-release-bugs set that hundreds of defect-prediction papers use.
-On a single-release snapshot there is no git history, so only the structural half of the score runs, and the strongest evolutionary biomarkers contribute nothing.
+On a single-release snapshot there is no git history, so only the structural half of the score runs, and the strongest evolutionary markers contribute nothing.
 Even so it lands at AUC 0.76 and 0.78 across two releases, within about 0.03 of the dataset's own cross-validated full-CK-metric model, and again beats line count on Popt.
 It is one project and structural-only, so I won't oversell it, but it's a real external check rather than a home-field number.

 What I actually believe now

 The score is a useful triage signal rather than an oracle.
 Mean AUC around 0.74 is roughly the ceiling for file-level defect prediction from static and process signals, and anyone quoting 0.95 is either leaking, overfitting one repo, or selling something.
 Within that ceiling, the score earns its place: it beats every cheap process baseline on discrimination, it carries signal beyond file size, it's stable across time and across two independent label definitions, and, the part I care about most, it's attributable.
-When it flags a file it can tell you which biomarkers fired and why.
+When it flags a file it can tell you which markers fired and why.

 It is also honestly size-correlated, near-blind on small files, and beaten by "inspect what broke before" if all you want is the cheapest possible review queue.
 Those aren't bugs in the benchmark, they're the shape of the problem, and I would rather hand you a score whose failure modes I can draw than one whose marketing I can.